The government and the parliament

 The House of Government

-The House of Representatives is sometimes referred to as the ‘House of Government’.
-This is not because the House of Representatives governs, but because the composition of the House determines who will form the government.
-After a general election the political party (or coalition of parties) with the support of a majority of Members in the House of Representatives becomes the governing party and its leader becomes the Prime Minister.
-To remain in office the government must have ‘the confidence of the House’—that is, keep the support of the majority in the House of Representatives.
+After a general election the political party (or coalition of parties) with the support of a majority of members in the House of Representatives becomes the governing party and its leader becomes the Prime Minister.
+To remain in office the government must have ‘the confidence of the House’—that is, it must keep the support of the majority in the House of Representatives.
+A government without the support of the majority in the House—and therefore unable to get its important legislation through the House—would be expected to resign.

 …and opposition

 The composition of the House also determines who will form the official opposition.
-The party (or coalition of parties) which has the most non-government Members in the House of Representatives becomes the opposition party and its leader becomes the Leader of the Opposition.
-The opposition has, as its name suggests, the officially recognised function, established by convention, of opposing the government.
-It is regarded as the ‘alternative government’—which would form government if the existing government were to lose the confidence of the House, or of the people at an election.
-The opposition is considered to be essential for the proper working of Australia’s democratic system of government and it is an essential component of the structure of the House.
+The party (or coalition of parties) which has the most non-government members in the House of Representatives becomes the opposition party and its leader becomes the Leader of the Opposition.

 Government and opposition in the proceedings of the House

-In many respects the functioning of the House is based on the division between government and opposition—that is, the opposing political parties—and the working arrangements and conduct of business reflect this.
-This is clearly evident in the seating arrangements in the Chamber, where the government and opposition face each other on opposite sides—government Members sitting to the right of the Chair and opposition Members to the left.
-It is also demonstrated by the practice of the Chair calling Members to speak alternating between government and non-government Members, and that the two sides of the House have equal time to speak on any matter.
+This is evident in the seating arrangements in the Chamber, where the government and opposition face each other on opposite sides—government members sitting to the right of the Chair and opposition members to the left.
+It is also demonstrated by the practice of the Chair calling members to speak alternating between government and non-government members.

 The government’s control over proceedings

-The government dominates the proceedings of the House in the following ways.
+The government dominates the proceedings of the House in the following ways:

-- The standing orders (rules of the House) reserve the greater part of the House’s timetable (over 60 per cent) for consideration of government business—mostly government initiated legislation.
+- The standing orders (rules of the House) reserve the greater part of the House’s timetable (over 60 per cent) for consideration of government business—mostly government-initiated legislation.
 The government is also allowed to arrange the order of its business as it wishes.

-Opportunities for non-government Members
+Opportunities for non-government members

-While government business dominates the agenda and the time of the House, non-government Members have the opportunity to express their views on all legislation
+While government business dominates the agenda and the time of the House, non-government members have the opportunity to express their views on all legislation and other matters initiated by the government.

-and other matters initiated by the government.
-As noted before, the call of the Chair to speak always alternates between government and non-government Members.
-Government and non-government Members have a claim to equal speaking time in all debates.
-Leading opposition speakers on legislation are given the same additional time as Ministers.
+The call of the Chair to speak during debate typically alternates between government and non-government members.
+Additionally, government and non-government members have a claim to equal speaking time in all debates.
+Leading opposition speakers on legislation are given the same additional time as ministers.
 When the government makes a formal policy announcement by means of a statement to the House, the opposition is traditionally given equal time to respond.

-In addition, non-government Members have opportunities to initiate debate on subjects of their own choosing and to question Ministers, as outlined below.
+In addition, non-government members have opportunities to initiate debate on subjects of their own choosing and to question ministers, as outlined below.

-- Most discussions of matters of public importance (held daily except Mondays) are on topics proposed by non-government Members.
+- Most discussions of matters of public importance (held daily except Mondays) are on topics proposed by non-government members.
 These are usually critical of some aspect of government policy or administration.

-- Non-government Members may use the private Members’ business procedures on Mondays, and the other opportunities for private Members, to raise matters or to discuss legislation (see Infosheet No. 6 Opportunities for private Members).
+- Non-government members may use the private members’ business procedures on Mondays, and the other opportunities for private members, to raise matters or to discuss legislation (see Infosheet No. 6 Opportunities for private members).

 Government and Opposition—people and roles